jscottbranson/rippled-livenet-monitor/README.md

 4. (coming later) When latency is dangerously high between monitoring bot and the remote server
 5. Administrators can receive heartbeat messages as specified in `settings.py`

 At this time, Twilio notifications will not be retried if the monitoring server is unable to reach the Twilio API.
-This functionality can be easily integrated in the future by passing the messages back into the sms_queue.
+This functionality can be easily integrated in the future by passing the messages back into the notification_queue.

 ## Running the bot
 1. `git clone https://github.com/crypticrabbit/rippled_monitor.git`